AliYoussef96/gtAI/README.md

 ```

-**Note: for ref_fasta parameter, if a reference set of highly expressed genes is present (fasta formate) you can insert it.
-If not, the package will automatically generate a reference set based on ENc values.
+**Note: for ref_fasta parameter, the user is able to use a reference set of interest (in fasta format).
+Otherwise, the package will automatically generate a reference set based on the ENc values of the tested genome.
 For more information: [API documentation]().**

 Returns: